Sport in Italy: Lacrosse

 Although lacrosse tournaments and competitions have been held in Italy since 2002, the first official edition of the championship dates back to the 2009-2010 season.
 The most successful team is the Pellicani Bocconi of Milan.
 Lacrosse in Italy is governed by the Italian Lacrosse Federation, which was founded in 2007.
-The Italy national lacrosse team has qualified for the World Lacrosse Championship four consequtive times (2006-2018).
-At the most recent event (2018), it finished 16th out of 46.
+The Italy national lacrosse team has qualified for the World Lacrosse Championship six consequtive times (2006-2024).
+At the most recent event U20 Women's Lacrosse World Championship in Hong Kong, China, it finished 8th out of 20.

 Floorball

 The Italian Floorball Championship is divided into two different leagues, Campo Grande ("great field"), which takes place in a field of 40 m x 20 m, and Campo Piccolo ("small field"), which takes place in a field of 24 m x 16 m.
 In the 2020 Men's World Floorball Championships the Italy men's national floorball team did not pass the qualifications and did not pass to the final stage of the tournament.
-In 2022 it holds the 33th position in the IFF World Ranking.
+In 2022 it holds the 33rd position in the IFF World Ranking.